zorael/kameloso/README.md

 * bedazzling coloured terminal output like it's the 90s
 * automatic mode sets (eg. auto `+o` on join for op)
-* looking up titles of pasted web URLs
 * logs
+* echoing titles of pasted web URLs
 * `sed`-replacement of the last message sent (`s/this/that/` substitution)
 * saving `notes` to offline users that get played back when they come online
 * [`seen`](source/kameloso/plugins/seen.d) plugin; reporting when a user was last seen, written as a rough example plugin